input-output-hk/cardano-sl/docs/delegation_design_spec.md

   another.

 - Revocation certificates revoke the effect of older (but not newer) heavyweight certificates.
-So users can join a staking pool, leave it and control their stake directly, and still have the opportunity to join a staking pool at a later point in time.
+So users with base addresses can join a staking pool, leave it and control their stake directly, and still have the opportunity to join a staking pool at a later point in time.

 #### Lightweight Delegation Certificates